How to buy Universal Biosensors (UBI) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Universal Biosensors, Inc is a medical devices business based in Australia.
-Universal Biosensors shares (UBI) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Universal Biosensors Inc is a medical devices business based in Australia.
+Universal Biosensors shares (UBI) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Universal Biosensors has a trailing 12-month revenue of around $5.5 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Universal Biosensors